MPGarg/Assignment-14/README.md

 ## Loss Function

-Image is generated for promp "mermaid".
+Image is generated for prompt "mermaid".
 Embedding of generated image is used as ground truth for loss function.
 Following images are created with different styles:

 | Style: None | Style: midjourney-style |
 | --- | --- |